deitch/kubernetes-addonmanager/README.md

     * `tag:latest`: apply the most recent tag that is on a commit in `master`
 * `REPOCREDS`: if supplied, these credentials will be used to authenticate for repos in `REPO`.
 They should be in `<username>:<password>` format.
 If not supplied, and any of the repositories require credentials, it will fail.
 * `KUBECTL_OPTIONS`: A string of options to pass to `kubectl`, e.g. `KUBECTL_OPTIONS="--kubeconfig=/some/path --context=mykube"`
+* `CURL_OPTIONS`: A string of options to pass to `curl`, if used when downloading config from `http://` or `https://` urls, e.g. `CURL_OPTIONS="--capath /var/lib/certs"`.
+This is the place to include SSL options, e.g. a custom cert, and http authentication options.
 * `DRYRUN`: do not `kubectl apply` to the output, but run every other step

 Note that this can be run entirely _inside_ the pod, without any need for mapping local directories or storage.
 However, given that a `git clone` is expensive with large repositories, it is recommended to do this _only_ if the add-ons configuration repository is small.